-DHSS/DHCC will provide each insurer an Excel-based quality data template that will contain the following tabs:
+The DHSS/DHCC will provide each insurer an Excel-based quality data template that will contain the following tabs:

 - Instructions

 - Measures Overview

 - #1 Insurer Information

 - #2 EDU

 - #3 Beta-Blocker

 - #4 Statin Therapy

-- #5 Breast cancer Screening
+- #5 Breast Cancer

-- #6 Colorectal cancer Screening
+- #6 Colorectal Cancer

-- #7 Cervical Cancer Screening
+- #7 Cervical Cancer

 - Attestation Form

-Cells are color coded, and all red, green, and blue columns are required to be completed.
+Cells are color-coded, and all red, green, and blue columns are required to be completed.
 The lavender columns include additional stratification of the data that insurers are encouraged to populate.
 Each of these tabs and the data elements/fields therein are described in more detail below.